lycheeverse/lychee/README.md

 - https://github.com/mre/idiomatic-rust
 - https://github.com/lycheeverse/lychee (yes, the lychee docs are checked with lychee 🤯)

-If you are using lychee for your project, we'd be delighted to hear about it.
+If you are using lychee for your project, **add it here**.

+## Credits

+The first prototype of lychee was built in [episode 10 of Hello Rust](https://hello-rust.show/10/).
+Thanks to all Github- and Patreon sponsors for supporting the development since the beginning.
+Also, thanks to all the great contributors who have since made this project more mature.

 ## License